WorldFamousElectronics/PulseSensorPlayground/README.md

 This Playground is a collection of code for the most popular uses of PulseSensor and Arduino.

-Once you download the playground, you can simple access each project's code inside the Arduino IDE (software).
-The playgroud includes a number of projects, with the code already written out and commented.
-Use this code to get started quickly.
-We welcome your code/project modifcations/contributes as well!
+- Once you download the playground, you can simply access each project's code inside the Arduino IDE (software). 💻
+- The playgroud includes a number of projects, with the code already written out and commented! 🤘
+- Use this code to get started quickly. 👍
+- Contritube your project code back into the GitHub hivemind. 🐝

 ## Playground Projects